-For the Spring 2014 semester, our office will evaluate your enrollment status for financial aid purposes on February 3, 2014.
-Before February 3, 2014, your awards may fluctuate depending on the number of credit hours you are registered.
+For the Fall 2014 semester, our office will evaluate your enrollment status for financial aid purposes on September 15, 2014.
+Before September 15, 2014, your awards may fluctuate depending on the number of credit hours you are registered.
 Dropping credits after your aid has been disbursed may result in a balance owing to the Cashier's Office.
-On February 3, 2014, your aid will be based on your enrollment as of that date and will no longer fluctuate when enrollment changes occur.
-If your enrollment decreases after February 3, 2014, (i.e, withdrawal from a course), you may jeopardize your continuing financial aid eligibility, due to not meeting satisfactory academic progress.
-If your enrollment increases after February 3, 2014, no adjustments will be made to your aid.
+On September 15, 2014, your aid will be based on your enrollment as of that date and will no longer fluctuate when enrollment changes occur.
+If your enrollment decreases after September 15, 2014, (i.e, withdrawal from a course), you may jeopardize your continuing financial aid eligibility, due to not meeting satisfactory academic progress.
+If your enrollment increases after September 15, 2014, no adjustments will be made to your aid.
 This does not pertain to students who completely or unofficially withdraw.

 *Note: PDF () files require Adobe Reader